 - Anyone who wants to can run this script to verify the PGP signatures on all of the merge commits going back to December 2015.
 I ran it while writing this article and it took 25 minutes to complete on my laptop.

-- Gitian deterministic build systems are run independently by multiple developers with the goal of creating identical binaries.
+- Deterministic build systems are run independently by multiple developers with the goal of creating identical binaries.
 If someone manages to create a build that doesn’t match the builds of other developers, it’s a sign that non-determinism was introduced and thus the final release isn’t going to happen.
 If there is non-determinism, developers track down what went wrong, fix it, then build another release candidate.
 Once a deterministic build has succeeded then the developers sign the resulting binaries, guaranteeing that the binaries and tool chain were not tampered with and that the same source was used.
 This method removes the build and distribution process as a single point of failure.
-Anyone with the technical skills can run their own build system; the instructions are here.
+Anyone with the technical skills can run their own build system; for versions prior to v21 Bitcoin Core used these instructions for Gitian; newer releases use these instructions for Guix.

 - All of the above is open source and auditable by anyone with the skills and desire to do so.